chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/streams.md

 }
 ```

-# Bit Bucket
+# bit bucket
 A stream with no backing store.
 To create this, use the `Null` field to retrieve an instance of a stream.

-# Readers and Writers
+# readers and writers
 The `System.IO` namespace contains types for reading encoded characters from and writing to streams.
 These types handle conversion of encoded characters to and from bytes.
 Each reader and writer class is associated
 with a stream accessible via its `BaseStream` property.